z21kamon/z21kamon.github.io/nintendo.md

 **Step 1: Charging**

 - Before playing, make sure your console is fully charged to avoid any inconveniences.
 Plug the DS charger into the charging port located on the back of the console.
 - Plug the charger into a power outlet.
-A small light will indicate that the device is charging.
+An LED light will indicate that the device is charging.
 Once the light turns off, the DS is fully charged.

 **Step 2: Inserting a Game Cartridge**